Shiz-b/Universe-Projected/README.md

 # Universe-Projected
 Some sims to help students get behind concepts.
-I plan to create sims on this I'm currently learning/teaching or based on requests.
+I plan to create sims on thing I'm currently learning and/or teaching.
+Requests/feedback always welcome. :)

 ## Acknowledgements/Inspiration